ee538/final-project-Eric-Zheng29/README.md

 * 6. Exit
 **************************************************************
 ```
 When you type a number in the menu, it will go to the function.
-You need follow the function instruction and it will give you teh reuslt you want.
+You need follow the function instruction and it will give you the reuslt you want.
 Here is a little demo of how this program works.
 <p align="center"><img src="img/demo2.gif" alt="TSP videos" width="500"/></p>

 ---